prodo-dev/plz/README.md

 `test/end-to-end/measures/simple`) they will be available in the metadata.
 You can store there things you've measured during your experiment (for instance, training loss).
-Parameters will be in the metadata as well, so you can query that json using, for instance, `jq` and get to see how your training loss changed as you changed your parameters.
+Parameters will be in the metadata as well, so you can query the json output using, for instance, `jq` and get to see how your training loss changed as you changed your parameters.

-You can do `plz list` to list the running executions.
+You can do `plz list` to list the running executions and the instances that are up in AWS.
 It also shows the instance ids.
 You can kill instances with `plz kill -i <instance-id>`.

-Finally, `plz rerun` allows you to rerun a previous job.
+Finally, `plz rerun` allows you to rerun a job you started.

 ### Functionality summary